 - Started learning to read music, using Frederick Noad's Solo Guitar Playing

 - Working on ear training, and basics like learning the names of notes on the fret board

 The ear training has really paid off.
 I have noticed that it's much easier now to work out songs by ear.
 Sometimes it falls into place without me even trying!

 Likewise, the rhythm practice has paid off handsomely.
 A couple years ago I couldn't even play to a metronome.
-Now my rhythm doesn't completly derail in the absense of a metronome.
+Now my rhythm doesn't completely derail in the absence of a metronome.